DibyaProkash/nic-dgl-104/docs/dgl104-2024wi/week-09.md

 ## ACTIVITIES

-### [REQUIRED] READ THE COMMUNITY CODE ASSIGNMENT
+### [REQUIRED] READ THE APPLICATION DEVELOPMENT CODING PROJECT ASSIGNMENT
-Make sure to visit the description of the Community Code assignment on Brightspace.
+Make sure to visit the description of the assignment on Brightspace.
 You should read the assignment description and the rubric in detail to familiarize yourself with expectations.

-### [RECOMMENDED] READ THE RESEARCH AND REFLECTION GUIDE
+### [REQUIRED] READ THE RESEARCH AND REFLECTION GUIDE
 I've added a new [Research and Reflection Journal guide](https://github.com/nic-dgl104-winter-2025/guide-research-reflection-journal) on GitHub.
 This document should be a big help to you if you are having trouble identifying how to use your Research and Reflection journal.

 ### [REQUIRED] READ "HOW TO CONTRIBUTE TO OPEN SOURCE"